Santa-Clara-Imaginarium-Lab/human-ai/README.md

 ### Step 2: Add Environment Variables

 Add .env files and required environment variables in backend/ and client/ folder.
-Refer .env-example files
+Create a new .env file in each subdirectory, refer to .env-example files for the format and structure.

+(Do not delete .env-example for Git purposes)

 ### Step 3: Run Project